gcgarner/IOTstack/docs/Containers/Python.md

 	The `requirements.txt` file will be recreated and it will be a copy of the version in the *services* directory as of the last image rebuild.

-### <a name="scriptBaking"> making your own Python script the default </a>
+### making your own Python script the default

-Suppose the Python script you have been developing reaches a major milestone and you decide to "freeze dry" your work up to that point so that it becomes the default when you ask for a [clean slate](#cleanSlate).
+Suppose the Python script you have been developing reaches a major milestone and you decide to "freeze dry" your work up to that point so that it becomes the default when you ask for a [clean slate](#getting-a-clean-slate).
 Proceed like this:

-1. If you have added any packages by following the steps in [adding packages](#addingPackages), run the following command:
+1. If you have added any packages by following the steps in [adding packages](#adding-packages), run the following command:

 	```bash
 	$ docker exec python bash -c 'pip3 freeze >requirements.txt'